neoskop/migrateus/README.md

     doubleCheck: true
 ```

+Under the key `schemaDiff` you can specify which fields or collections to `ignore` during schema diffs.

-An environment takes the following options:
+An environment under the key `environments` takes the following options:

 | Name          | Type                                    | Description                                        |
 | ------------- | --------------------------------------- | -------------------------------------------------- |